 Analyzed sources of operational GHG emissions generated by the Action Alternatives of the Revised Project would include the vehicle trips associated with the proposed southbound roadway (six or ten lanes), Virginia Avenue Transit Facility, and employees trips; energy use; solid waste generation; and water consumption.
-Table 4.6-15, Operational GHG Emissions of the Six-lane Alternative, presents the total operational GHG emissions for the Baseline and Six-lane Alternative under near-term and long-term conditions, as well as the net difference in GHG emissions between the Baseline and Six-lane Alternative.
+Additional analysis was conducted for northbound traffic, as the Revised Project TIS incorporated northbound traffic trips into the analysis of the Long-term (2035) scenarios.
+Table 4.6-16, Operational GHG Emissions of the Six-lane Alternative, presents the total operational GHG emissions for the Baseline and Six-lane Alternative under near-term and long-term conditions, as well as the net difference in GHG emissions between the Baseline and Six-lane Alternative.

-As shown in the Table 4.6-15, the difference in CO_2e emissions associated with operational activities for the Six-lane Alternatives as compared to the Baseline condition would not exceed the federal annual screening criteria of 25,000 MT.
+As shown in the Table 4.6-16, the difference in $CO_2e$ emissions associated with operational activities for the Six-lane Alternatives as compared to the Baseline condition would not exceed the federal annual screening criteria of 25,000 MT.
 Operational GHG emissions would decrease compared to the Baseline under both near-term and long-term conditions based on the additional capacity provided on the proposed southbound roadway, which would reduce vehicle idling times, as well as federal and state vehicular emissions regulations and programs that will reduce GHG emissions in the vehicle fleet.
 Consequently, no adverse operational impacts associated with GHG emissions would occur.

-OPERATIONAL GHG EMISSIONS FOR THE SIX-LANE ALTERNATIVE
+Table 4.6-16 OPERATIONAL GHG EMISSIONS FOR THE SIX-LANE ALTERNATIVE

-Peceline Six-lane Alternative
+Baseline Six-lane Alternative

 GHG Emission Source (MT/year) (MT/year) Difference (MT/year)

 Near-term

 Vehicles - I-5 Southbound 428,491 251,162 -177,329

-Vehicles - Virginia Avenue 4,330 1 17,685 -25,616
+Vehicles - Virginia Avenue 4,330 17,685 -25,616

-Vehicles - Employee Trips 1,057 2 1,057 0
+Vehicles - Employee Trips 1,057 1,057 0

 Energy - Buildings 94 94 0

 Solid Waste - Facilities 6 6 0

 Water - Buildings 23 23 0

 Total Near-term GHG Emissions 434,002 270,027 -163,975

 Threshold 25,000

 Exceeds Threshold?
 No

 Long-term

-Vehicles - I-5 Southbound 649,493 509,814 -139,679
+Vehicles - I-5 Southbound 731,968 572,912 -159,056

+Vehicles - Northbound Traffic 398,583 407,779 9,196

-Vehicles - Virginia Avenue 4,330 1 53,715 10,414
+Vehicles - Virginia Avenue 4,330 53,715 10,414

 Vehicles - Employee Trips 1,056 1,056 0

 Energy - Buildings 94 94 0

 Solid Waste - Facilities 6 6 0

 Water - Buildings 23 23 0

-Total Long-term GHG Emissions 649,493 509,814 -139,679
+Total Long-term GHG Emissions 1,175,031 1,035,585 -139,446

 Threshold 25,000

 Exceeds Threshold?
 No

-1Camiones Way used for Baseline Virginia Avenue because Camiones Way is the existing pedestrian drop-off, and would be effectively replaced by the Virginia Avenue Transit Facility.

-2The Revised Project TIS (LLG 2013) does not provide a Baseline ADT for employee trips, so it is assumed the same as the respective near-term and long-term scenarios.
+Camiones Way used for Baseline Virginia Avenue because Camiones Way is the existing pedestrian drop-off, and would be effectively replaced by the Virginia Avenue Transit Facility.
+The Revised Project TIS (LLG 2014) does not provide a Baseline ADT for employee trips, so it is assumed the same as the respective Near-term and Long-term scenarios.

-Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, July 2013
+Source: San Ysidro Land Port of Entry Improvements Project Air Quality Technical Report, April 2014